 One option is to request credit card payments by email.
 Just go into your PayPal dashboard to email customers an invoice.
 All they have to do is click on the link in the email, and PayPal will take care of the rest.
 Alternatively, if customers already know your email address and have their own PayPal account, they can just send you the funds directly by entering your email address via the Send Money section in their dashboard.

-You can also place Buy buttons throughout your website, blog or online store.
+You can also place buy buttons throughout your website, blog or online store.
 Although this option requires some coding, you don't need any programming skills to use it.
-Just set up your inventory by inputting information like product numbers, description, cost and other variations — PayPal will automatically generate the Buy-button code that you can easily copy and paste into your website.
+Just set up your inventory by inputting information like product numbers, description, cost and other variations — PayPal will automatically generate the buy-button code that you can easily copy and paste into your website.

 In addition to offering flexible credit card processing solutions, PayPal can help you grow your business.
-A PayPal representative told us that you can use more than one method at the same time for multichannel sales at no extra cost, and all funds go into a single PayPal account.
+A PayPal representative told us that you can use more than one payment acceptance method at the same time for multichannel sales at no extra cost, and all funds go into a single PayPal account.

-For instance, if you own a handmade-jewelry business, you can sell your creations on your website using PayPal's Buy buttons (or via email) and easily process credit card sales in person at your store or trade shows using PayPal Here.
+For instance, if you own a handmade-jewelry business, you can sell your creations on your website using PayPal's buy buttons (or via email) and easily process credit card sales in person at your store or trade shows using PayPal Here.
 You'll use the same PayPal account for both methods, so you can easily manage all transactions and withdraw money from a single dashboard.